How to use Focus to limit Notifications in iOS 16 and macOS Ventura

 Focus works the same on iPhone and iPad, and, as I mentioned above, you can have your Focus settings sync to your other devices.
 You may want to do this to not be bothered when you’ve engaged a Focus mode, or you may want different settings for each of your devices.

 It’s worth noting that your device may suggest turning on Focus modes.
 For example, if you’re playing a game on your iPhone or iPad, you may see a banner on your screen offering to engage the Gaming focus mode.
-Or, for my Reading Focus mode, I see this, when reading a book in the Kindle app:

-Focus may seem a bit complicated at first, but as you get used to it, you’ll realize that it’s practical to limit notifications differently when you are doing different activities on your iPhone, iPad, or Mac.
+Focus may seem a bit complicated at first, but as you get used to it, you’ll realize that it’s a practical way to limit notifications differently when you are doing different activities on your iPhone, iPad, or Mac.
 Take some time to consider how you can best use Focus, and don’t forget that you can tweak each of the Focus modes as you get used to the feature.